albaye/FarmBeats_project/Aware_Kits/Lab1_MonitorYourPlan/IoTCentral/Send_data_to_IoTCentral.md

 # Write the code to capture telemetry from the Raspberry Pi

-In the [previous step](./Create_IoTHub.md) you created the IoT Hub to be able to receive and send events.
-In this step, you will write the code for the Raspberry Pi and connect to the IoT Hub.
+In the [previous step](Create_IoTHub.md) you created the IoT Central Application to be able to receive and send events.
+In this step, you will write the code for the Raspberry Pi and connect to the IoT Cental App.

 > You can find the code for this section under the [Python Folder](Python)